 What’s up with ESP, you have one show booked for the late year, do you have any other plans at the moment?

 Yes, we have a show in Mexico City on December 14th.
 We’re looking at going to Japan in February, and we were going to try to go to Australia as well from there, but that doesn’t look like it’s going to happen, maybe later, maybe in April or May, maybe we’ll wait.
 We were going to go to Europe, maybe in March, that’s when they wanted us to come over here and do maybe ten or twelve shows, but have to wait and see the schedule with all these other bands.
 KISS is doing stuff now; Alice’s going to work on a record and will probably tour next year, but probably not until later in the year.

 Have you any plans to release more albums with ESP?

-I’m not sure, I’ve been talking to somebody, I’m thinking about it.
-It depends on the schedule, if Alice doesn’t tour until later next year and I know KISS doesn’t have that much plans right now, it looks like I’ll have a good window of opportunity.
-So I think I’m going to maybe try to work on this, maybe work on a new record.
+I’m not sure; I’ve been talking to somebody, I’m thinking about it.
+It depends on the schedule if Alice doesn’t tour until later next year and I know KISS doesn’t have that many plans right now, it looks like I’ll have a good window of opportunity.
+So I think I’m going to try maybe to work on this, maybe work on a new record.

 How about writing some original material with ESP?